The history of Halloween: Why we celebrate and fun traditions to try

 There are SO many different Halloween food themes to try.
 You can go as simple as arranging snacks with apples and nuts or harken back to baking soul cakes.
 You can also harken a little less far back and make caramel apples, popcorn balls and cookies.

-For specific recipes, we can offer cocktails, cake, cupcakes, cookie pops and more.
-And even MORE, specifically for kiddos.
+For specific recipes, we can offer cocktails, cake and cookie pops.
 If you’re feeling extra crafty, you can even make Halloween gingerbread houses.

 Play with pumpkins